 TAM is a theoretical framework that indicates the total market that might exist for an offering if there were free access and no operational limitations for the provider of that offering.
 It has become increasingly important in today’s rapidly evolving marketing landscape for many reasons such as:

-- It gives a whole-picture understanding of total revenue opportunity
+- It gives a whole-picture understanding of the overall revenue opportunity

 - It provides a goal post for analyzing product-market fit